Dating Abuse Statistics And Resources

 Although the evidence shows a glaring disparity between men and women when it comes to victims of domestic violence, it should be considered that gender norms and societal expectations surrounding masculinity may influence how domestic violence cases against men are perceived.

 Men, too, suffer at the hands of domestic abusers.
-In fact, studies show that one in every nine men experiences physical acts of violence committed by intimate partners.
-What’s more, according to the National Intimate Partner and Sexual Violence Survey, 2.7% of men versus 1.6% of women report having been slapped by their partner.
+In fact, studies show that one in seven men experiences physical acts of violence committed by intimate partners.7

 Dating Abuse Awareness and Resources are Key